 There are several opportunities to advance quality measurement approaches for MCIs and PHEs in the future.
 Current measurement programs related to acute illness and injury generally focus on facility or hospital performance.
 Nonetheless, quality measurement attribution should include the impact that entities outside of the those providing hospital care have on health outcomes (e.g., EMS, public health, health centers, and social services).
 The list of entities involved in a response-EMS, municipal police and fire, local hospitals, specialized facilities, local clinics, and government agencies-can be expanded and refined to develop concrete lists of capabilities on which regions must demonstrate competence or progress.
-In addition, while entities may have their own indicators or quality measures (e.g., EMS metrics), greater integration of this data with medical quality measure data would provide a more comprehensive picture of healthcare quality for emergencies.
+In addition, while entities may have their own indicators or quality measures (e.g., EMS metrics), greater integration of these data with medical quality measure data would provide a more comprehensive picture of healthcare quality for emergencies.
+Efforts could also be directed toward the creation of structural and process measures related to MCIs, PHEs, and ECSCs, for which all entities in a region would be jointly accountable.
 The Committee also recommends that CMS and private payers evaluate possible payment models for MCIs and PHEs that could align with the quality measurement attribution approaches in this report.
+In particular, funding or payment incentives could be considered based on regional preparedness and communication structures and processes.

-NQF's previously published work on population-based trauma outcomes and emergency care transitions emphasizes the importance of population-based measures and approaches during emergencies.18 However, there are limited population-level measures applicable to emergency care, and available measures largely focus on inpatient care.
+NQF's previously published work on population-based trauma outcomes and emergency care transitions emphasizes the importance of population-based measures and approaches during emergencies.
+However, there are limited population-level measures applicable to emergency care, and available measures largely focus on inpatient care.
 Population-based measures represent a potential gap in assessing regional processes within nontraditional emergency care at higher levels of analysis.
 Developing additional measures at the population level of analysis would support a broader view of outcomes across communities.